dascruz/sign-up-form/README.md

-# Sign-up Form
+# Calculator

-A fake registration form, built with HTML & CSS.
+A full-fledged calculator made with HTML, CSS and JavaScript.